Need fresh YouTube video ideas for your channel in 2017?

 Read any interesting books lately?

-- Can you encourage a prominent blogger or YouTuber to do an unboxing video?
+- Can you encourage a prominent blogger or your favourite YouTubers to do an unboxing video?

 - Do you manufacture your goods?
 Create a video showing how you make your products.